kr-colab/ReLERNN/README.md

 $ ./example_pipeline.sh
 ```

-Provided everything worked as planned, $ReLERNN/examples/example_output/ should be populated with a few directories along with the files: example.PREDICT.txt and example.PREDICT.BSCORRECT.txt.
+Provided everything worked as planned, `$ReLERNN/examples/example_output/` should be populated with a few directories along with the files: `example.PREDICT.txt` and `example.PREDICT.BSCORRECT.txt`.
 The latter is the finalized output file with your recombination rate predictions and estimates of uncertainty.

 The above example took 57 seconds to complete on a Xeon machine using four CPUs and one NVIDIA 2070 GPU.